 There are no facilities available for family and friends to wait at the center while you test; plan to meet them elsewhere after the examination ends.
 All examinees will be required to remove eyeglasses for close visual inspection by the test center administrator.
-These inspections will take a few seconds and will be done at checkin and upon your return from breaks.
+These inspections will be done at check- in and upon your return from breaks.
 Jewelry, except for wedding and engagement rings, is prohibited.
-Hair accessories such as hats, ornate clips, combs, barrettes, or headbands are subject to inspection.
+Hair accessories such as ornate clips, combs, barrettes, or headbands are subject to inspection.
+We reserve the right to terminate your administration if you engage in any activity that may compromise the validity, integrity or security of the USMLE, including possessing or using prohibited items.